thego0n/Monc-Mint/README.md

 The script will begin by asking for your name and email address.
 This is just for configuring your git username and email.
 Trust me I'm not stealing your details!! :laughing:

 ## Planned Features
-* Expanded git setup with Auto upload of ssh keys to git account
 * Choice of music streaming services(YouTube Music, Spotify)
 * Choice of Mac/Windows style layout